haazamataii/random-bash-scripts/README.md

 ### Notes:

-When no argument is specified, defaults to `./`
+When no argument is specified, defaults to `./`.

 ### Requirements:

-Needs mogrify from imagemagick to work built with support for webp, png, gif, and heic
+Needs mogrify from imagemagick to work built with support for webp, png, gif, and heic.

 ## Video Backgrounds